-The ShadowScapes Tarot is a stunning Tarot deck from artist Stephanie Pui-Mun Law, with gorgeous watercolour Tarot imagery in her unique flowing yet detailed style.
-Long-awaited by its many fans, the deck is now out from Llewellyn in a bordered edition with a companion book.
+The Shadowscapes Tarot is a stunning Tarot deck from artist Stephanie Pui-Mun Law, with gorgeous watercolour Tarot imagery in her unique flowing yet detailed style.
+Long-awaited by its many fans, the deck is published from Llewellyn in a bordered edition with a companion book.

 Shadowscapes Tarot Review by James Ricklef

 The Shadowscapes Tarot, new from Llewellyn, has its own special character, its own special niche in which it shines.
 Some people may find its lilting grace, intricate beauty, and lush fantasy scenes to be too "fluffy," and so they may discount this deck.
 But others -- fans of the fantasy genre especially -- will swoon over these cards.
 I know I did.